texfaq/texfaq.github.io/FAQ-numbersets.md

 that enables use of the fonts.
 The fonts are not available in Type&nbsp;1 format.

 The `bbm` family claims to provide
-'blackboard' versions of most of the `cm` fonts&nbsp;&hellip; including the bold and bold-extended series.
+''blackboard'' versions of most of the `cm` fonts&nbsp;&hellip; including the bold and bold-extended series.
 Again, the fonts are designed in MetaFont and are not available in Type&nbsp;1 format.
 LaTeX macro support comes from a package by Torsten Hilbrich.